Tony Butler (footballer): Port Vale and West Brom

 He signed for Port Vale for a £115,000 fee in March 1999.
 He played just four games, as Brian Horton's "Valiants" managed to retain their First Division status despite a poor start to 1998–99.
 He featured 15 times in 1999–2000, before he left Vale Park for league rivals West Bromwich Albion in March 2000 for a £140,000 fee, as one of four deadline-day signings made by manager Gary Megson.
 Butler featured seven times for the "Baggies" in 1999–2000, as Megson steered the club away from the relegation zone – whilst Port Vale went down.
 He made 51 appearances in 2000–01, as Albion reached the play-offs, only to be defeated by Bolton Wanderers at the semi-final stage.
 It was in this season that he scored his only goal for the club, in a 2–1 loss to Birmingham City.
 He featured 23 times as the club won promotion as runners-up in 2001–02, finishing ten points behind champions Manchester City.
 He featured in the "Battle of Bramall Lane" on 16 March 2002, replacing Lárus Sigurðsson (the only "Baggies" player to have been booked) 14 minutes before the match was abandoned.
-With the club now in the Premier League, he found himself surplus to requirements at The Hawthorns, and was loaned out to Bristol City, for whom he subsequently signed permanently.
+With the club now in the Premier League, he found himself surplus to requirements at The Hawthorns and was loaned out to Bristol City, for whom he subsequently signed permanently.

 Bristol City and return to Blackpool

-He played for City in the final of the League Trophy at the Millennium Stadium, as the "Robins" beat Carlisle United 2–0.
-They also reached the play-offs in 2002–03, but were beaten by Cardiff City at the semi-final stage; Butler played 51 games over the course of the campaign.
+He played for City in the final of the Football League Trophy at the Millennium Stadium, as the "Robins" beat Carlisle United 2–0.
+They also reached the play-offs in 2002–03, but were beaten by Cardiff City at the semi-final stage; Butler played 51 games throughout the campaign.
 He played 46 games in 2003–04, including the play-off final at the Millennium Stadium, where Danny Wilson's men were beaten 1–0 by Brighton & Hove Albion.
 He played 27 games under new boss Brian Tinnion in 2004–05, before leaving Ashton Gate for former club Blackpool on a free transfer in February 2005.
 They finished the season 16th in League One under Colin Hendry.
 Butler played 26 games in 2005–06, as Blackpool avoided relegation by just two places and three points, and was released by manager Simon Grayson.
 He scored once for Blackpool, his goal coming in a 4–2 win over Doncaster Rovers.